kaspermunch/PopulationGenomicsCourse/Exercises/09_args_and_trees/README.md

 <!-- TODO: Add the below packages to the popgen-notebooks env -->

 ```
-conda create --name relate_r -c conda-forge r-base r-tidyverse r-ggplot2 r-cowplot r-gridextra
+conda create --name pg-relate -c conda-forge r-base r-tidyverse r-ggplot2 r-cowplot r-gridextra
 ```

-All the Relate scripts can be run in this environment, so make sure the `relate_r` is activated when you are working on this exericse.
+All the Relate scripts can be run in this environment, so make sure the `pg-relate` is activated when you are working on this exericse.
 To help Relate find some files it needs you also need to run these four commands in order:

 ```
-conda activate relate_r
+conda activate pg-relate
 conda env config vars set LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$CONDA_PREFIX/envs/popgen/lib
 conda deactivate
-conda activate relate_r
+conda activate pg-relate
 ```

 ## Data